| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 18:14 "luxurious and splendid" This is a word play on the Greek terms lipara (luxury) and lampra (splendid).

-18:17 This is an allusion to Ezekiel 26-28 (city of Tyre), where those employed in the transportation of these luxuries mourned over the gall of Neo-Babylon because their own livelihoods had been affected.
+18:17 This is an allusion to Ezekiel 26-28 (city of Tyre), where those employed in the transportation of these luxuries mourned over the fall of ancient Neo-Babylon because their own livelihoods had been affected.

 18:19 "threw dust on their heads" This is an allusion to Ezek.
 27:30.